rubinovk/integration-faults/examples/Real-Example-#1.md

 because `View` simply did not have `removeObserver()` method or any other means
 to do so.

-### Source code before
+## Source code

-This is how the code looked like when the system still had a problem:
+This is how the `Controller`'s code looked like when the system still had a problem:

 ```java
 	/**